You might have targeted or immunotherapy drugs as part of your treatment for advanced bowel cancer.

 Cetuximab and panitumumab

-Cetuximab and panitumumab are available on the NHS for advanced bowel cancer throughout the UK.
+Cetuximab and panitumumab are available on the NHS for advanced bowel cancer.
+You can have either of these drugs as your first treatment, in combination with chemotherapy.

 Bevacizumab and regorafenib